Documentation Index

 Confirm the relay’s forwarder is talking to the receiver:

-You should see the receiver’s MAC address with a non-zero TQ (Transmit Quality, batman-adv’s link metric).
+The Mesh section should show the receiver with a non-zero TQ (Transmit Quality,

 Check the relay’s forwarding stats: